indrajithbandara/liquideye/_ports/m-lp-90.md

 ---
 The Liquid Eye M-LP 90 Lens Port is used with a range of Canon, Nikon and other lenses.
 It is designed for use with prime lenses that measure less than 88mm in physical length.

 Our M-LP Lens Ports feature a threaded system that is interchangeable with our C2050, C1795, and C1892 Water Housings.
 No tools are required to attach or remove the port.
-The Element is replaceable, so if damaged, please contact Liquid Eye.

 **Supports the following lenses and more:**